therevoman/docker-postfix/README.md

 Getting all of this to work properly is not a small feat:

-* Hosting will regularly block outgoing connections to port 25.** On AWS, for example you can [fill out a form](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) and request for port 25 to be unblocked.
+* Hosting providers will regularly block outgoing connections to port 25.
+On AWS, for example you can [fill out a form](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) and request for port 25 to be unblocked.
 * You'll most likely need to at least [set up SPF records](https://en.wikipedia.org/wiki/Sender_Policy_Framework) or [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail).
 * You'll need to set up [PTR](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) records to prevent your emails going to spam.
-* Microsoft is especially notorious for sending emails from new IPs directly into spam.
-If you're having trouble delivering email to `outlook.com` domains, you will need to enroll in their [Smart Network Data Service](https://sendersupport.olc.protection.outlook.com/snds/) programme.
+* Microsoft is especially notorious for trashing emails from new IPs directly into spam.
+If you're having trouble delivering emails to `outlook.com` domains, you will need to enroll in their [Smart Network Data Service](https://sendersupport.olc.protection.outlook.com/snds/) programme.
 And to do this you will need to *be the owner of the netblock you're sending the emails from*.